deeplab-ai/denvis/README.md

 * [DeepDTA inference times](https://storage.googleapis.com/denvis_v1_outputs/deepdta_times.tar.gz) (extract into `data/times`)

 ## 2. Set-up environment
-It is recommended you create a `conda` environment using the provided file:
+It is recommended you create a `conda` environment using the provided file (tested on macOS only):
 ```bash
 conda env create -f conda_env.yml
 ```